xbach/docs/trezor-user/troubleshooting.rst

     Firmware appears to be broken.

-    Unplug your TREZOR and see our support page at mytrezor.com.
+    Unplug your TREZOR and contact our support.

 1. :doc:`Run the update again<updatingfirmware>`.
 2. Done.
 Your TREZOR should now work again.
 3. If it still doesn't work please try different USB cable and proceed to step 1.

-Windows OS: myTREZOR.com doesn't recognize TREZOR after update to firmware 1.4.0 or higher
+Windows OS: TREZOR Wallet doesn't recognize TREZOR after update to firmware 1.4.0 or higher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the system does not recognize the device after the firmware update, go to the Device Manager and force the drivers to update.
 With FIDO implemented, Windows regards TREZOR as a new device, and sometimes the drivers do not update automatically.